koriroys/vue-cleave/README.md

 3. Simply use `<Cleave></Cleave>` as a normal `<input/>` field.

 ## Options
-The options in `vue-clive` is as same as the the Doc below:
+The options in `vue-clive` is same to the the Doc below:
 > [Cleave.js Documentation](https://github.com/nosir/cleave.js/blob/master/doc/options.md)

 ## License